12 killed in Texas church bus accident

 "We are ministering to family members to help them deal with this tragedy.
 Counselors will be on hand at the church tomorrow," the church wrote.
 "If you're a Christian, you can pray for those who lost their loved ones and for the church family."

-Video from above the crash showed a large white pickup that collided with the left side of the bus.
+Video from above the crash showed a large white pickup that collided with the front left side of the bus.

 The driver of the pickup lived, Hein said.
 The cause of the accident is still under investigation.